What is Primary Succession

 Definition of Primary Succession

-Primary succession refers to the gradual process by which biological communities establish themselves in areas that initially lack soil and life.
-This type of succession takes place in environments where conditions are extreme, such as newly formed volcanic islands, areas exposed by melting glaciers, or land that has been stripped bare by landslides.
+Primary succession is the slow process by which biological communities invade areas with no initial soil and life.
+It occurs in extreme environments, such as newly formed volcanic islands, areas exposed by melting glaciers, and places stripped bare by landslides.

 Unlike secondary succession, which occurs in areas where life has previously existed but has been disturbed (like after a forest fire), primary succession begins from scratch.
 There is no soil to support plant life, so the process starts with organisms capable of surviving on bare rock or other harsh surfaces.
 These organisms set the stage for more complex life forms to appear as the ecosystem matures.